kwinsch/historify/docs/historify.1.md

 ## INTEGRITY VERIFICATION

-Historify provides two levels of integrity verification:
+historify provides two levels of integrity verification:

 1. **File Integrity**: Verifies that tracked files have not been modified since their last scan by comparing current hashes with stored hashes.